 Best for easily accessible thrills

 Many of Whistler’s powdery bowls, couloirs and extreme runs are accessible right from the ski lifts.
 This makes the resort a dream for those who dread long hikes through deep snow to get to that virgin powder.
 Whistler and Blackcomb mountains are connected by high, go-anywhere bowls, making them playgrounds for thrill-seeking skiers.
 For those who don’t mind a short hike, ride the Glacier Express chair to the top and take the Spanky’s Ladder hike.
 This leads you to four triple black diamond bowls that are steep, often quiet and well worth the walk.

 Best for ungroomed exploring

 With its steep and mostly ungroomed terrain, cowboy town Jackson Hole is a real gem for extreme skiers.
 It attracts instructors from all over the world who fight for the privilege of teaching on its testing terrain.
 Almost every day here is a fresh powder day and expert guides are a must if you want to find the best hidden spots.
 To really test your nerve, take the plunge into Corbet’s Couloir.
 It’s not for the faint-hearted with some of the steepest slopes.
 Many skiers have walked away when confronted with its 20-foot drop.
 You’ll certainly walk away with a story to tell.

-One of the oldest ski resorts in the world, St. Anton is a snowy paradise that provides a more traditional ski experience, complete with some serious ski runs, fun après-ski activities, and friendly locals.
-St Anton is part of the Arlberg region, one of the snowiest in Europe, and offers steep slopes, tough moguls, and endless amounts of accessible off-piste terrain.
+One of the oldest ski resorts in the world, St. Anton is a snowy paradise that provides a more traditional ski experience.
+Complete with some serious ski runs, fun après-ski activities, and friendly locals.
+St Anton is part of the Arlberg region.
+One of the snowiest in Europe, and offers steep slopes, tough moguls, and endless amounts of off-piste terrain.